- One of the most important factors when choosing a broadband plan is knowing what the average speed on that plan is.

 Below we have provided a guide to broadband speeds.
 Finally, you can understand the difference between kbps and Mbps.
 We’ll provide answers to all things speed, with tangible examples that you can relate to.

-Most people who connect to broadband may come across the NBN network, as well as the terms ADSL, ADSL2+ and cable.
-Which type of connection you receive will depend on the type of plan you are after, and which type of connection is available in your area.
+Most people who connect to broadband may come across the NBN network, as well as the terms ADSL, ADSL2+, and cable.
+Which type of connection you receive will largely depend on which type of connection is available in your area.
 Nevertheless, we will delve deeper into the NBN speeds because the NBN network will most likely replace older connection technologies in various areas.

 While we have provided examples to give you a better idea of what the difference in speeds actually mean, it is a guide only.

 Kilobits per second (kbps)